 So, I was thinking this week of the few things we changed that really helped us continue on when everything around us was uprooted.
 I hear a lot of people saying they’re trying to find their “new normal.”
-I hope that what we’ve learned in our torrent of changes will help you in yours…
+I don’t really like that phrase much.
+Nothing about this is “normal,” and yet, it’s the path ahead of us.
+So I hope that what we’ve learned in our torrent of changes will help you in yours…

 Give yourself grace to make drastic changes.
 I had to let go of our bedtime routine.
 The one thing our family did consistently.
 Story time every night.
 While it was my favorite time of day and our very special time with daddy, it was too painful for my children to try to carry that on without him.
 Instead, I gave our family the grace of watching a 15 minute portion of The Inbestigators on the television after they were ready for bed and before sleep.
 It’s hilarious!
 And it’s possibly the only way I can get my girls to snuggle with me.
 A win win.